What QIF is, and why it fights you

 QIF packs everything into terse codes.
 Here’s the mapping the parser uses:

-• T and U both carry the amount.
+YYYY-MM-DDwhere possible.
+ThatD6/14'26becomes2026-06-14, apostrophe and all. - T and U both carry the amount.
 They’re duplicates in Quicken’s own files, so whichever is present fills the Amount column.
-Thousands separators like 1,200.00 get cleaned up.
+Thousands separators like

 Things to watch out for

 Dates are the part most converters get wrong.
-QIF almost always uses US month-first ordering, and Quicken marked 2000s years with an apostrophe instead of a four-digit year.
+QIF usually uses US month-first ordering, and Quicken marked 2000s years with an apostrophe instead of a four-digit year.
 So 6/14'26 is June 14, 2026, not the 6th of something.
 Two-digit years without an apostrophe pivot at 70: 69 reads as 2069, 70 reads as 1970.
-If a date doesn’t match any known shape, it’s passed through as-is instead of being guessed at and silently corrupted.
+But plenty of European exports run day-first, and 03/05/2024 is genuinely ambiguous.
+So there’s a date-format control: leave it on Auto and the parser reads the whole file for a day above 12 to lock the order, or force US or EU yourself.
+Whatever it picks, it applies to every row so the ordering stays consistent.
+If a date can’t be a real date in that order, it’s passed through as-is instead of being silently corrupted.

-Amounts keep their sign.
-A debit stays negative, a deposit stays positive, exactly as the file recorded it.
+Amounts keep their sign, and the sign is read whether the file writes it as -12.34 or in accounting parentheses like (12.34).
+Thousands separators and decimals are normalized across both US (1,234.56) and European (1.234,56) grouping.
 The CSV follows RFC 4180 quoting too, so a payee like Netflix, Inc. with a comma in it gets wrapped in quotes and won’t split across two columns when Excel opens it.
+You can switch the delimiter to semicolon or tab and add a UTF-8 BOM for Excel if you need to.

 Messy files happen.
 A record missing its date and amount, or a trailing block with no closing ^, gets noted in an amber box above the output instead of crashing the whole conversion.
 You still get every valid transaction, plus a short list of what looked off.